Finding job opportunities

 South Carolina Independent Colleges and Universities (SCICU) Interview Day

 - The South Carolina Independent Colleges and Universities.
 (SCICU) consortium sponsors Interview Day during spring term.
 The even is held in Columbia and invites major employers from the region.
 To participate, you must register during fall term.
-Contact the Assistant Director of Career Services for more information and application deadlines.
+Contact the Assistant Director of The Malone Career Center for more information and application deadlines.

 - Links to diversity related job search and career information resources.